 The biggest cost of owning an iPhone is the monthly fee for voice, text, and data service.
 That fee--often US$99 or more per month--adds up and, over the course of a two-year contract, quickly becomes thousands of dollars.
 But that's not the only option for iPhone users anymore.
-With the addition of prepaid iPhone carriers like Cricket Wireless, Straight Talk, and Virgin Mobile, you can now spend just $45-$55/month to get unlimited voice, text, and data.
+With the addition of prepaid iPhone carriers like Boost Mobile, Cricket Wireless, Net10 Wireless Straight Talk, and Virgin Mobile, you can now spend just $45-$55/month to get unlimited voice, text, and data.
 That low monthly cost is pretty appealing, but there are pros and cons to the prepaid carriers that you need to be aware of before making a switch.

 Lower monthly cost